-See also the Results Monitoring Matrix in Annex 2, Table E.
+See also the Results Monitoring Matrix in Annex 2, Table C.

-The impact that this project will measure is the increase in household income for beneficiaries.
-This will be measured through baseline and end line evaluation surveys and is estimated to be \$500 per beneficiary household.
+The impact that this project will measure is the increase of household income for beneficiaries and the profitability of all income-generating activities.
+This will be measured through baseline and end line evaluation surveys and is estimated to be \$500 per beneficiary household and at least 10% per business unit.